-TABLE II Full-chip compression summary table.
+Table 2 Full-chip compression summary table.

-are the statistics for ZIP, BZIP2 and Block C4 respectively.
-Each row in the table represents a layer statistic.
-The relevant statistics reported are the average compression ratio for the entire layer, the minimum compression ratio over individual $32\mu m \times 32\mu m$ blocks, the total encoding run time for each layer, the total decoding run time for each layer, and the percentage of blocks with compression ratio below 10.
+minimum compression ratio over individual $32 \times 32 \ \mu m$ blocks, the total encoding run time for each layer, the total decoding run time for each layer, and the percentage of blocks with a compression ratio of <10.

 Examining the average compression ratio for all layers, the compression efficiency of ZIP is generally lower than that of BZIP2 and Block C4.
 BZIP2 and Block C4 are generally comparable to each other.
-Considering that BlockC4 uses 2 or 3 orders of magnitude less decoder buffer to achieve more or less the same compression efficiency as BZIP2, clearly it is the algorithm of choice for hardware implementation.
-From layer to layer, Metal1 is most challenging to compress, followed by Metal2, Via1, Poly, Contact, then Active.
-One different characteristic of Poly layout in this particular design style is that all gates are oriented in a single direction, and are spaced apart by a characteristic common pitch.
-Regularized design styles such as these can take better advantage of the copy mechanism in C4 to achieve high compression efficiency.
-Of particular concern is the average compression ratio of the Metal1 and Metal2 layers which are 5.2 and 7.2 respectively, which fall below the target compression ratio of 10.
+Considering that BlockC4 uses two or three orders of magnitude less decoder buffer to achieve more or less the same compression efficiency as BZIP2, clearly it is the algorithm of choice for hardware implementation.
+From layer to layer, Metall is most challenging to compress, followed by Metal2, Via1, Poly, Contact, and then Active.
+One different characteristic of Poly layout in this particular design style is that all gates are oriented in a single direction and spaced apart by a characteristic common pitch.
+Regularized design styles such as these can take better advantage of the copy mechanism in C4 to achieve high-compression efficiency.
+Of particular concern is the average compression ratio of the Metal1 and Metal2 layers, which are 5.2 and 7.2, respectively, which fall below the target compression ratio of 10.

-Another important metric to consider is the minimum compression ratio over all $32\mu m \times 32\mu m$ blocks for a layer.
+Another important metric to consider is the minimum compression ratio over all $32 \times 32 \ \mu m$ blocks for a layer.
 This is the most difficult block of any given layer to compress.
 In this case, only the Active layer meets a target compression ratio of 10.
-The remaining 5 layers fall below that target, and in the worst case block of Metal1, the compression ratio is 1.7.
+The remaining five layers fall below that target, and in the worst-case block of Metal1, the compression ratio is 1.7.